henriquegoncalvessilva/henriquegoncalvessilva/README.md

 This project was an study about **React.Js**.

-In this project I used all thing what I learn in **my first month studing react**.
+In this project I used all thing what I learn in **my first month studing React**.
 I loved the result, because I achieved use some important resources:

  - Hooks
 	 - UseState